realeyes-media/re-next-test/hugo/content/career/mobile-dev.md

 * Work in a variety of development frameworks
 * Potentially provide development support to the Java or JavaScript teams during spare cycles
 * Work with data models sourced from JSON, XML, and DB queries
-* Work in a DevOps and Agile software development environment with CI and CD.
+* Work in a DevOps and Agile software development environment with CI and CD
 * Analyze, review and modify web systems by designing, maintaining, documenting, testing, developing and monitoring

 If you are interested and qualified, please contact us.